Rndynt/PortofolioPhotograph/replit.md

 ## Recent Changes

+### GitHub Import Setup (Oct 1, 2025)
+Successfully configured the fresh GitHub clone to run in Replit environment:
+- Installed missing `cuid` package that was in package.json but not in node_modules
+- Verified workflow "Start application" is properly configured with webview output on port 5000
+- Confirmed Vite dev server has `allowedHosts: true` for Replit's proxy support
+- Server correctly bound to 0.0.0.0:5000 for Replit environment
+- All LSP diagnostics cleared and application running successfully
+- Frontend displaying correctly with portfolio gallery and navigation

 ### Mobile Navigation Scroll Fix (Sept 30, 2025)
 Fixed mobile menu scroll-to-section functionality that was broken after adding Framer Motion animations:
 - Added `id="portfolio"` to CategoryFilter component for "Work" menu navigation